Is it okay for Christians to Swear or Cuss?

 Blasphemy: How to respond when God’s name is used as a swear word (Premier Christian News)

 What does the Bible say about swearing and cursing?
-(A basic list of BIble verses from the Open Bible) – keep in mind, there are multiple meanings in the context of the Bible for the word ‘swearing’ and ‘cursing’.
+(A basic list of Bible verses from the Open Bible) – keep in mind, there are multiple meanings in the context of the Bible for the word ‘swearing’ and ‘cursing’.

 What Does The Bible Say About Cursing?
 A Christian Study (What Christians Want to Know)